-Note: not all electives are offered every year; some electives not listed may be eligible for credit.
+Note: not all electives are offered every year; some electives not listed may be eligible for credit redits: 30 uration: one vea

 Science

 The School of Science offers university-transfer courses in mathematics and in the earth, life and physical sciences.
 Students can complete a one-year Certificate of Science, a two-year Diploma of Northern Science or a four-year Bachelor of Science degree.